akovalishin/My-Portfolio/README.md

 - [*Case Study: A sample project from my business development experience*](Case%20Study%20Beder.pdf)
 - [*My CV*](Alex%20Kovalishin%20CV.pdf)

-Finally, I would like to take this opportunity to encourage anyone reading this to feel free to reach me via any of the following
+Finally, I would like to take this opportunity to encourage anyone reading this to feel free to reach me via any of the following:
 **email:** aleks.kovalishin@gmail.com or **linkedin:** [/in/kovalex](https://www.linkedin.com/in/kovalex/)

 I am always eager for a chat, be it work-related or otherwise.